EhRom/Puffix.PowerBITipsAndTricks/DateDimension/README.md

 ![Result in Power Query](./Resources/001-PowerQueryResult.png)

-# Sort month name by month number
+# Sort month name by month number and other modeling changes

 By default, in visualizations, Power BI sorts the month alphabetically.
 To sort month names in chronological order, go to the *Model View* in Power BI, select the `Month` (or `Mois` in French) field.
 In the *Advanced* section in the *Properties* pan, select `MonthOfYear` (or `NumeroMois` in French) in the *Sort by column* dropdown menu.

 ![Sort Month Name By Month Number](./Resources/002-SortMonthNameByMonthNumber.png)

+For each numeric value in the `Calendar` table, ensure that the default summarization is set to `None`.

 # Quick measures (DAX) to display the selected date